Christine H. Chen, DO

 Dr. Alas enjoys spending his free time with his family and riding his bicycle.

 Amberleigh received her Master of Science in Nursing as a Family Nurse Practitioner from Columbus State University in 2020.
-She is Board Certified by the American Association of Nurse Practitioners.
+She is Board Certified by the American Nurses Credentialing Center.
+She joined Kidney Specialists of New Mexico in 2021.

 In her spare time, Amberleigh enjoys competing in horse shows, and spending time with her family in the outdoors.